mattlean/lean-js-app-starter/docs/developing-with-docker.md

 ### Downsides

-As with most technologies, Docker unfortunately has some trade offs to think about too.
+As with most technologies, Docker unfortunately has some trade-offs that are also important to understand.

 **You should learn yet another thing: Docker.**
 TODO: